SzilviaDeahl/practice-at-home/README.md

 ### #3
 ```
 When I call the `toString` function on the object
-Then that object's lines are returned as a string.
+Then that object's lines are returned as a string
 And each line starts with a new line (line break)
 ```